What we know about the agreement for detained South Korean workers to return home

 (CNN) — When hundreds of federal, state and local officers descended on a Georgia Hyundai manufacturing plant last week, they came armed with a judicial search warrant naming four people.
 Ultimately, over 450 people were taken into custody, officials say, suspected of living and working illegally in the United States.

-A majority of those arrested — over 300 — were South Korean, according to the country’s foreign affairs minister, and will return to South Korea on a chartered flight in what immigration attorneys are calling a unique agreement.
+A majority of those arrested — over 300 — are South Korean, according to the country’s foreign affairs minister, and are now slated to return to South Korea on a chartered flight in what immigration attorneys are calling a unique agreement.

 “I do not know of another instance where a government has responded with chartering a flight,” Sarah Owings, an immigration attorney representing several of the South Koreans detained on Thursday, told CNN.